 Joseph K. Heyman Scholarship

 Named for the founder of our club and AEC's first president, the Atlanta Economics Club presents the Joseph K. Heyman scholarship to an outstanding student in economics.
 This scholarship is open to any undergraduate or graduate student enrolled at a metropolitan Atlanta college or university.
+Application for the 2015-2016 Scholarship will be posted later this year.
+Stay tuned!

 2013 – 2014 Recipient

-This year's winner is Runjing Lu, a senior double majoring in Economics and Mathematics at Emory University.
+Last year's winner was Runjing Lu, a senior double majoring in Economics and Mathematics at Emory University.
 She has been very active in research while at Emory.
 She won the 2013 Undergraduate Data Palooza research competition for her analysis of US AIDS data and has presented another paper at the IJAS conference at Harvard.
 Last summer she also worked as an trading intern in the global market department at HBSC Shanghai Headquarters in China.
 Runjing has a 4.0 GPA and is a student in Emory's Honor's Program.
 She plans to pursue her Ph.D. in finance or financial economics after she graduates this spring.

-Runner-up for the scholarship is Denzel Caldwell, a senior majoring in Economics and minoring in African American studies at Morehouse College.
+Runner-up for the scholarship was Denzel Caldwell, a senior majoring in Economics and minoring in African American studies at Morehouse College.
 Denzel has a strong interest in economics research.
 Last summer Denzel worked as an intern with the University of Michigan's Inter-University Consortium of Political and Social Research where he had the opportunity to do independent research and develop his data processing skills.
 In 2013 he began working on a research project with one of his professors at Morehouse.
 Denzel has a 3.46 GPA and plans to pursue a Ph.D. in Economics after he graduates this spring.